List of Albuquerque police shootings

 The police force of Albuquerque, New Mexico has been involved in a number of shooting incidents and has used other forms of force, many of these involving the use of SWAT teams.
 The city's police department was the subject of a Department of Justice Investigation in 2014 which found that the department "engages in a pattern or practice of use of excessive force, including deadly force, in violation of the Fourth Amendment".
 The report also stated that the department suffered from "structural and systemic deficiencies-including insufficient oversight, inadequate training, and ineffective policies".
+As of 2025, New Mexico had the second highest rate per capita of killings by police officers, after Alaska.
+Additionally, a 2021 study by the Lancet medical journal found that official statistics under-reported Albuquerque police killings from 1980-2018, with approximately 26.4% of deaths having been misclassified.